jentery/engl391/final.md

 * *Document the experience of playing* a game, reacting to it, making meaning of it, being affected by it, and even arguing with it.
 (See the "Video Game Documentation" handout for more on what constitutes "documentation.")
 * *Narrate that experience for your intended audience* by treating the game as an activity system in which you're participating.
 (See the "Video Games as Activity Systems" diagram for the elements of an activity system.)
-* *Address how a genre set functions as an activity* in the game to mediate the relations between participants and their motives.
+* *Address how a genre set functions as an activity* in the game to mediate relations between participants and their motives.
 One of these participants should be *you*, the player, hence the expectations of some first-person language in the Player Story.
 (See "Format and Audience" above for more.)
 * *Engage a secondary or tertiary contradiction in the game's activities* as you experienced them.
-This contradiction should be the "problem" or topic at *the core of your Player Story*, and you should communicate for whom it matters and why it's important today.
+This contradiction should be the "problem" or topic at *the core of your Player Story*, and your Player Story should communicate for whom the contradiction matters and why it's important today.
 (We will discuss secondary and tertiary contradictions during class in February and March.)
 * *Express a clear theme or line of inquiry* your audience can follow from start to finish.
 This should be the "glue" or "thread" that brings your Player Story together and sustains it for your intended audience.
-* *Be intentionally designed and scoped* such that it does not try to address every aspect of the game or all topics related to the game and its genres.
+* *Be intentionally designed and scoped* such that it does not try to address every aspect of the game or all topics related to it.
 * *Demonstrate a palpable awareness of your intended audience* and provide them (via documentation) with access to parts of the game.

 I may refine the aims of the Player Story after I assess your responses to the Activity Analysis prompt.
 No revisions I make will increase your workload or dramatically alter the structure and expectations of this assignment.